 What type of microphones are available?

-Below we've listed the most common types of microphones and how they may be used.
+Below are the most common types of microphones and how they are used.

-An omnidirectional microphone is a microphone capable of picking up the sound in all directions around the microphone.
-These types of microphones are used in studios for recording more than one person or musical instruments.
+An omnidirectional microphone can pick up sound in all directions around the microphone.
+These microphones are used in studios to record more than one person or musical instrument.
 For example, the Yeti microphone shown at the top of this page is an example of an omnidirectional microphone.

-A unidirectional microphone is any microphone that is only capable of picking up sound in one direction.
-This type of microphone is useful for when someone only wants to record one thing, such as their voice when doing a podcast or voice-over.
+A unidirectional microphone is any microphone that picks up sound in one direction.
+This type of microphone is helpful for when someone only wants to record one thing, such as their voice when doing a podcast or voice-over.

 A bidirectional microphone is a microphone that picks up sound equally from the front and back of the microphone.
-This type of microphone is good to use when interviewing a person to equally pick up the sound from the interviewer and interviewee.
+This type of microphone is good to use when interviewing a person to pick up the interviewer and interviewee sound equally.

 Also known as a lavalier microphone, a clip-on microphone is a hands-free wireless mic that clips to the user's shirt.